zilti/chicken-edn/README.md

 An [EDN](https://github.com/edn-format/edn) reader and writer for chicken scheme.

 In this release this implementation can only read EDN strings and files.
-EDN Tags and EDN-writing will follow soon.
+EDN-writing will follow soon.

 Data type conversions
 ---------------------